 This is a rolling programme, so you can apply at any time.
-The deadline for your application to be considered in our next round of decision meetings has been extended by two weeks and is now 9am, 26th October 2020.
-If you submit your application by 9am, 19th October 2020, we will be able to give you feedback on how your application could be strengthened, giving you time to update and resubmit prior to the deadline.
+The deadline for your application to be considered in our next round of decision making is 9am, Monday 18th January 2021.
+If you submit your application by 9am, 11th January 2021, we will be able to give you feedback on how your application could be strengthened, giving you time to update and resubmit prior to the deadline.

-We regularly offer applicant workshops which are an opportunity to learn more about the programme and ask us questions, if you would like to attend one, please contact email@example.com.
+We regularly offer applicant workshops which are an opportunity to learn more about the programme and ask us questions.
+Sign up to one below:

 Please note we are expecting competition to increase as the programme continues, so we recommend applying as soon as possible.